justinsisley/mercenary/README.md

 ## The Holy Grail
-This repository contains a fully-functioning boilerplate single-page web application.
+This is a fully-functioning single-page web application.

 On the server side, it's using [Express](http://expressjs.com/), a popular and very easy to use [Node.js](http://nodejs.org/) application framework.